 Morning: The Living Land Farm: Today will be slightly active but well laid out.
 After enjoying breakfast next to the Mekong, leave to visit the Living Land Farm, where you will learn about the most important aspect of Lao Life, the Sticky Rice.
 You will enter the Paddy Field to sow the sapling, and then go through 14 stages before it is served to you as a snack with the local delicacies.
 You will also learn about ‘Sustainable Tourism’ where what we grow and earn is shared with the community.

 Afternoon: Kuang Si Water Fall: After the Sticky Rice Adventure, proceed to the most beautiful waterfall of Laos, the Kuang Si Waterfall.
 The Turquoise waters move in steps over calcium and limestone rocks and every step is a picture opportunity.
 For those who want to bathe in the fall or take a short swim can do so.

-Buffalo Dairy (Optional): In Laos, a land full of Buffalos dairy industry was non-existent.
-Enjoy a visit to the Buffalo Dairy with a tour to the mini-farm, feeding of Buffalos and calves, Milking as well as some cheese-making demonstrations.
+Buffalo Dairy (Optional): In Laos, a land full of buffaloes dairy industry was non-existent.
+Enjoy a visit to the Buffalo Dairy with a tour to the mini-farm, feeding of Buffaloes and calves, milking as well as some cheese-making demonstrations.

 Do not hesitate to give us a call.
 We are an expert team and we are happy to talk to you.

 Monday to Saturday (10 am - 7 pm)